ratoru/homepage/README.md

 My homepage was built using [Astro](https://docs.astro.build/en/getting-started/), Markdoc, and Tailwind CSS.

-The blog is heavily inspired by [Blogster](https://github.com/flexdinesh/blogster).
+The blog is based on [Astro-Paper](https://github.com/satnaing/astro-paper).

 ## 🧞 Commands